Benefits Strategy

 3. Signing Long-Term Contracts without Proven Engagement

 Some vendors rely on restrictive multi-year contracts to retain clients, even if engagement drops.
-A better approach?
-Partner with a vendor that earns your loyalty through results, not legal fine print.
+Locking in too soon is risky.

 4. Ignoring Employee Needs and Preferences